 Does that mean the shifts can't be analysed individually?

 Joschka Proksik: Yes, they can, but in our highly complex, globally interconnected world, few developments happen in isolation.
-In terms of long-term planning, it is vitally important to monitor major developments and structural changes from a broader perspective.
-This is the only way that patterns and interactions can be successfully mapped.
-For example, how a technological breakthrough changes the balance of political power.
-Or how the climate crisis impacts economic models.
-These things can't be determined from a set of individual megatrends.
+For long-term planning, it is vitally important to monitor major developments and structural changes as a whole.
+Only then do patterns and interdependencies become visible — for example how a technological breakthrough can alter the balance of political power or how the climate crisis can reshape economic models.
+You simply do not see this with a collection of isolated megatrends.

 Are trends outmoded then?

-Joschka Proksik: I see trends more as short-term indicators.
-They often only show what is going on in the moment.
-The GDI Major Shifts reveal where developments are actually heading, which paradigm is shifting and what implications this may have for other areas too.
-Anyone analysing the shifts will soon spot conflicting priorities and synergies.
+Joschka Proksik: In my view, trends serve more as short-term indicators.
+They often only reflect what is unfolding at the moment.
+The GDI Major Shifts reveal where developments are heading, which paradigms are shifting and what implications this may have for other areas.
+Anyone who engages with the Shifts will quickly recognise tensions as well as synergies.
+So in other words, how shifts can strengthen or weaken one another.

 Can you provide an example of interaction between shifts?

-Joschka Proksik: If the economic climate and technological progress enable the switch to clean energy and circular production, this will have a direct impact on climate change, resource availability or water stress.
-Such positive knock-on effects can strengthen or weaken other shifts.
-This growing interaction between shifts represents a profound change in itself which is described in the major shifts 'hyperconnectivity' and 'polycrisis', the latter showing the negative forms of such knock-on effects.
+Joschka Proksik: When the economic environment and technological advances enable the switch to clean energy and circular production, this will have a direct impact on climate change, resource availability or water stress.
+Through such feedback loops, the shifts can reinforce or weaken one another.
+This growing interaction between shifts represents a profound change in itself which is described in the Major Shifts 'hyperconnectivity' and 'Polycrisis', with the latter highlighting the negative forms of such feedback dynamics.

 Which shifts are of particular relevance right now?

-Joschka Proksik: All of them actually (he laughs).
-But clearly there are phases during which specific issues have a particularly strong influence over present events.
-At the moment, geopolitics is a prime example.
-We are currently going through a phase of transition to a multipolar, international system, currently dominated by two major powers, but that's still being influenced by other independent actors.
-This is upending the rules of the game in global politics and the economy.
-Centres of power are shifting, new alliances are being forged and old orders are being rocked to their core - this creates uncertainty, but also fresh dynamism.
+Joschka Proksik: All of them (laughs).
+But of course there are phases during which certain thematic issues shape present events more strongly than others.
+At the moment, this applies above all to the geopolitical sphere.
+We are in a transition toward a multipolar international system that is still dominated by two major power poles yet is increasingly influenced by additional autonomous actors.
+This is reshaping the rules of global politics and the economy — power centres are shifting, new alliances are being forged and the established international order is becoming unstable.
+This creates uncertainty, but it also generates new momentum.

 And what about AI?

-Joschka Proksik: The 'infrastructuralisation of AI' represents a major shift that is increasingly changing our world, as AI is having an ever more far-reaching impact on key areas of life – from urban infrastructure, medical technology and agriculture to machine-based production and modern security and military technologies.
-This explains why AI is having such a profound impact on various other major shifts too.
-The technological upheaval is reflected by the 'automated media systems' shift in particular, for example.
-AI-based systems are increasingly determining what we see, talk about and ultimately how we make decisions.
-Our next European Trend Day at the GDI will also focus on this topic where we will explore how we can reclaim our focus amidst the deluge of information and regain people's attention by creating relevant content.
+Joschka Proksik: The 'Infrastructuralisation of AI' represents a Major Shift that is increasingly reshaping our world, as AI penetrates ever more deeply into central domains of life, from urban infrastructure and medical technology to agriculture, industrial manufacturing and modern security and military technologies.
+This is why AI also has profound effects on several other Major Shifts.
+One area where this is particularly noticeable is in ‘Automated Media Systems’.
+AI-based systems are increasingly determining what we see, what we talk about and ultimately how we make decisions.
+This will also be a key theme of our next European Trend Day at the GDI, where we will explore how we can reclaim our focus amidst the deluge of information and how to regain attention through meaningful content.

 How do you translate these shifts for companies?

-Joschka Proksik: Working closely with the GDI's Strategic Foresight Team, we identify which shifts are of particular relevance to the industry and strategic environment of the company concerned.
-We provide an external perspective to detect any blind spots.
-We then determine the effects of the individual shifts, which forces may drive them on or weaken them in future and how they will affect the specific company.
-This allows us to create flexible future scenarios as part of the foresight process which specifically define the decision-making context for a company.
+Joschka Proksik: Working closely with the GDI's Strategic Foresight Team, we examine which shifts are of particular relevance to the industry and strategic environment of the company concerned.
+In doing so, we provide an external perspective to detect potential blind spots.
+We then determine the effects of the individual shifts, which forces may drive or weaken them in the future and the ways in which they may affect the specific company.
+This enables us to create flexible future scenarios as part of the foresight process that clearly define the decision-making context for the company.

 What fascinates you most about working on the GDI Major Shifts?

-Joschka Proksik: The incredibly wide range of topics covered by the framework's integral approach.
-It is very satisfying when our expectations are confirmed.
-Based on our empirical observations, we often identify certain links and interactions between the shifts and challenges facing the economy and companies and can then see how events actually play out.
-Each time, this confirms our framework's analytical viability and practical applicability.
+Joschka Proksik: The incredibly broad spectrum of topics covered by the framework's holistic approach.
+Based on our empirical observations, we often infer certain links and interactions between the shifts and challenges facing the economy and companies, and we can sometimes observe how these actually materialise.
+Such moments are always rewarding and a confirmation of the analytical robustness and practical applicability of our framework.